“You don’t have to be one of those people that accepts things as they are. Every day, take responsibility for changing them right where you are.”

-We are holding ourselves accountable to this support and we are open to positive suggestions of ways to further serve our members and community as a whole.
+We are holding ourselves accountable for this support and are open to positive suggestions further to serve our members and community as a whole.

 We are still at the very beginning stages of our journey.
 We will be communicating our activities in AMADC emails and here on our website.

 For any questions or if want to get involved, please contact us at email@example.com.

 We welcome you to join us!